dimasrisky/dimasrisky/README.md

 # 👨‍💻 Hi there!
 My Name Is Dimas Rizky Maulana Ahmad 👋

-🏝️ High school student hailing from Malang, Indonesia, with a passion for web development and design.
+Passion for web development and design.

 ## 💡 Skills & Tools